the-tcpdump-group/libpcap/INSTALL.md

 `configure.ac`.

 It is possible to override the default packet capture type, although the circumstances where this works are limited.
-For example, if you have installed bpf under SunOS 4 and wish to build a snit libpcap:

-    ./configure --with-pcap=snit

-Another example is to force a supported packet capture type in the case where the configure scripts fails to detect it.
+One possible reason to do that would be to force a supported packet capture type in the case where the configure scripts fails to detect it.

 You will need a C99 compiler to build libpcap.
 The configure script